Heritage Colchester

 On early maps of “The New Settlement,” lots 68, 69 and 70 were identified as “Land Reserved for a Village.”
 Colchester Village was the first village laid out in Upper Canada west of Niagara.
 But the village did not materialize until a new survey conducted in 1841 laid out one-acre village lots in the front and 25-acre park lots in the rear.
 The graveyard and old stone church were included in the layout.

-Built in 1876, the white frame church on Bagot street has significant historical value, not only for its own vintage but also for the Christ Church congregation that has worshipped here since the early 19th century.
+Built in 1876, the white frame church on Bagot Street has significant historical value, not only for its own vintage but also for the Christ Church congregation that has worshipped here since the early 19th century.
 In 1807, Rev Richard Pollard, chaplain of the garrison at Amherstburg, started walking on occasion from Amherstburg to minister a small Anglican congregation in Colchester.
-As the congragation grew, so too did the need for a church.
-Built by William McCormick (Colchester’s first postmaster, a mgistrate and the elected Member of Parliament for Upper Canca from 1812 to 1824), thee original church was situated in the middle of a graveyard dating back to at least 1808 or earlier.
-The oldest dated tombstone in the graveyard isknow to belong to Stephen Brush who died in that year.
+As the congregation grew, so too did the need for a church.
+Built by William McCormick (Colchester’s first postmaster, a magistrate and the elected Member of Parliament for Upper Canada from 1812 to 1824), the original church was situated in the middle of a graveyard dating back to at least 1808 or earlier.
+The oldest dated tombstone in the graveyard is known to belong to Stephen Brush who died in that year.
 The “Old Church” was built of limestone McCormick transported from Pelee Island.
 Dedicated in 1821, Christ Church was officially Anglican (as Church of England was the only sanctioned religion at the time), but locally, it was considered to be a place of worship for all denominations.